KenB773/kenb773.github.io/SmartVaultProj.md

-# 📂 Smart Vault: Automated EBS Backup System
+# Smart Vault: Automated EBS Backup System with DynamoDB logging

 ## Overview
 My second project!
 This time I around I decided to create a **Smart Vault** - it's a serverless, tag-based backup automation system that creates and manages Amazon EBS snapshots for EC2 instances.
 It uses EventBridge to trigger AWS Lambda functions that: